mindspore-ai/docs/tutorials/experts/source_en/network/custom_cell_reverse.md

            return v, v
    ```

-   The above code replaces the origin sigmoid activation function in the sub-network `IFNode` with a customized activation function, and then we should customize the new back propagation function for the new activation function.
+   The above code replaces the origin sigmoid activation function in the sub-network `IFNode` with a customized activation function relusigmoid, and then we should customize the new back propagation function for the new activation function.

 ## Constraints

 - If the number of return values of the `bprop` function is 1, the return value must be written in the tuple format, that is, `return (dx,)`.
 - In graph mode, the `bprop` function needs to be converted into a graph IR.
 Therefore, the static graph syntax must be complied with.
 For details, see [Static Graph Syntax Support](https://www.mindspore.cn/docs/en/master/note/static_graph_syntax_support.html).
-- Only the gradient of the forward propagation input can be returned.
-The gradient of the `Parameter` cannot be returned.
+- Only support returning the gradient of the forward propagation input. not the gradient of the `Parameter`.
-- `Parameter` cannot be used in `bprop`.
+- The use of `Parameter` is not supported in `bprop`.